Sherif-Sameh/BehaviorTransformer/README.md

 # Behavior Transformer

-A PyTorch-based implementation of the Behavior Transformer model for multi-modal behavior cloning for environments with continuous observation and action spaces.
+A PyTorch-based implementation of the Behavior Transformer model for multi-modal behavioral cloning for environments with continuous observation and action spaces.
 The Behavior Transformer approach was first proposed in the paper titled: [`Behavior Transformers: Cloning k modes with one stone`](https://arxiv.org/abs/2206.11251).
-To the best of my information and according to the paper, the original source code and datasets were never released publicly and remain proprietary.
+To the best of my knowledge and according to the paper, the original source code and datasets were never released publicly and remain proprietary.
 Therefore, this implementation was based solely on the description given in the original paper.

 ## Table of Contents